 If you have a complaint, use the dispute resolution scheme to get advice on how to complain effectively directly to your adviser.
 If you cannot resolve the issue directly, the dispute resolution scheme has powers to resolve complaints, at no cost to you.
 They can award compensation of up to $200,000 for claims that are upheld.

-The sorts of complaints investigated by dispute resolution schemes against advisers include:
+Complaints investigated by dispute resolution schemes against advisers include:

 We monitor complaints about the behaviour of financial advisers but we don’t deal with individual disputes.
 For details about our complaints process, please go to our make a complaint page.